-Access to the TransferWise website is offered in English, Spanish, French, Italian, Dutch, and Portuguese.
+Access to the TransferWise website is offered in English, German, Spanish, French, Italian, Hungarian, Polish, Portuguese, Russian and Japanese.
 Azimo makes its website available in English, French, Dutch, Italian, Russian, Spanish, Polish, Portuguese, Romanian, and Turkish.

 To help you choose between Azimo and TransferWise, I have broken this comparison down into multiple categories: